Workshops with Seónagh

 We respectfully acknowledge that we are working within the unceded territory of the Hul’qumi’num and SENĆOŦEN speaking peoples.
 We are committed to bringing justice and reconciliation, to helping carry grief, and to standing up for Indigenous peoples’ ties and rights to land, cultures and languages.

-Dance and Creative Workshops
+Dance Creative Workshops

 For those who cannot…